cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## Concept
 ```
 - Miner is what nodes call itself, in CBC POT all miners predicting future; Sender is what nodes call other peers.
 - Safety is the CBC concept of the safe and agreed history milestone.
+The future contract result is a CBD prediction.
 - Mutable range is one week for now.
 - HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit, relay server will maintain connection to two peers.
 When cbor.cid is null, it means asking peer for the prediction chain CID, the target's future ContractResultStateRoot.
 - AMTgraphRelaySync(relay multiaddress, remote ipfs peer, CID, selector); CID can not be null.